dgdevel/ruby-ir-httpdata/README.md

 `get_license_class(custId, catId)`: get the text representing the license class for the catId selected

+`get_official_races(seasonId)`: list the official races for a given season, calling 12 times get_races, and filtering the results.

 The data format isn't documented since it isn't an official API.

 Rate limit the requests to avoid problems to the iracing servers.